Policymaking Academy

-The Zaentz Initiative applies findings from our groundbreaking longitudinal study, Professional Learning Academy, and other work to inform national, state, and local policy; create innovative early education policy agendas; and maximize investments that promote high-quality early learning for all.
+The Zaentz Initiative applies findings from our groundbreaking longitudinal study, our Professional Learning Academy, and our other work to support national, state, and local policymaking teams.
+We highlight innovative early education policy efforts and create tailored resources to help leaders promote high-quality early learning for all children.

-Our work in this area includes the Zaentz Navigator, the Zaentz-Hunt Early Childhood Policy Academy, and other action-oriented programs and tools designed to help policy leaders build stronger, more equitable early education and care systems.
+Our work in this area includes the Zaentz Navigator, the Zaentz Action Planning for Effective Early Education Systems and Policy institute, and other action-oriented programs and tools that help policy leaders build stronger, more equitable early education and care systems.

 Key Initiatives